 Metastasis is relatively rare with a metastasis rate of 0.0028% to 0.5%.
 However, there is a 2% incidence of metastasis for tumours larger than 3 cm in diameter, 25% for tumours larger than 5 cm and 50% for tumours larger than 10 cm in diameter.

-- Basal cell carcinoma (BCC) predominantly affects Caucasians and is very uncommon in dark-skinned races.
+- BCC predominantly affects Caucasians and is very uncommon in dark-skinned races.
 BCC is the most common cancer in Europe, Australia and the USA and is showing a worldwide increase in incidence.

 - An Australian study showed an incidence for superficial BCCs of 336/100,000 men and 251/100,000 women per annum.

 - Inconsistent data collection means that accurate figures for the incidence in the UK are difficult to obtain.
-The incidence of BCC is rising in the UK, with an estimated annual percentage increase of 1.4% for males and 1.9% for females between 1992 and 2003.
+The reported incidence of BCC in South Wales is 128 per 100,000 for men and 105 per 100,000 for women.

 - Superficial BCCs occur at a younger age than other BCC variants, particularly in women.

 - The most significant aetiological factors appear to be genetic predisposition and exposure to ultraviolet (UV) radiation.

 - The sun-exposed areas of the head and neck are the most commonly involved sites.
 Sun exposure in childhood may be especially important.

 - Increasing age, male sex, skin types I and II (skin that always burns and never/only sometimes tans), immunosuppression and arsenic exposure are other recognised risk factors.
 A high dietary fat intake may also be relevant.